rlworkgroup/garage/README.md

 ## Credits

-The original code for garage was adopted from predecessor project called [rllab](https://github.com/rll/rllab).
-The garage project is grateful for the contributions of the original rllab authors, and hopes to continue advancing the state of reproducibility in RL research in the same spirit.
+The earliest code for garage was adopted from predecessor project called [rllab](https://github.com/rll/rllab).
+The garage project is grateful for the contributions of the original rllab authors, and hopes to continue advancing the state of reproducibility in RL research in the same spirit. garage has previously been supported by the Amazon Research Award "Watch, Practice, Learn,

-rllab was developed by Rocky Duan (UC Berkeley/Covariant), Peter Chen (UC Berkeley/Covariant), Rein Houthooft (UC Berkeley/Happy Elements), John Schulman (UC Berkeley/OpenAI), and Pieter Abbeel (UC Berkeley/Covariant).
+Do: Unsupervised Learning of Robust and Composable Robot Motion Skills by Fusing Expert Demonstrations with Robot Experience."

 ---
 <p align="center" style="align-items:center; display:inline-block">Made with &#10084; &nbsp;at <a href="https://robotics.usc.edu/resl/" target="_blank"><img align="absmiddle" src="https://github.com/rlworkgroup/garage/blob/master/docs/_static/resl_logo.png?raw=true" height="60px"></a> and &nbsp;<a href="https://viterbischool.usc.edu/" target="_blank"><img align="absmiddle" src="https://github.com/rlworkgroup/garage/blob/master/docs/_static/viterbi_logo.png?raw=true" height="30px"></a></p>